The Office of the Registrar

 Access for Designated Third Parties

-- Students and alumni may grant permission to release select non-Directory information to one or more designated third parties by completing an Authorization for Disclosure of Student Educational Records, and sending the form to Enroll@uttyler.edu from their Patriot email, or by bringing it in person to the One-Stop Service Center located at STE 230 on the main Tyler campus.
+- Students and alumni may grant permission to release select non-Directory information to one or more designated third parties by completing an Authorization for Disclosure of Student Educational Records, and mailing or emailing the notarized form to the address above, or by bringing it in person to the One-Stop located at STE 230 on the main Tyler campus.
 Houston, Longview, and Palestine area students and alumni can also submit this form to UT Tyler personnel at the UT Tyler campuses in those cities.
 Only the student or alumnus may submit this form.

 - Students may update or change the list of persons designated for access at any time.